 Webwise will provide a blended training programme comprising both online training sessions with a full in-person training day for the SID ambassadors to empower them to lead safer internet campaigns in their schools.
-The programme will take place over December and January in the lead up to Safer Internet Day, 9th February 2021.
+The programme will take place over December and January in the lead up to Safer Internet Day, 6th February 2024.
 There will be 2 online training sessions and a full in-person training day with a focus on the emerging development in technology and artificial intelligence:

-Building on the success of the first ever teacher Safer Internet Day training session in 2020, Webwise will host one online training session for teachers who have students participating in the SID Ambassador Programme.
+Webwise will also host one online training session for teachers who have students participating in the SID Ambassador Programme.
 This session will guide teachers on how best to support their students to lead their Safer Internet Day initiatives.
 Teachers of students that have been accepted onto the programme can sign up for the training in November.
-Info on this will be sent to teachers once all student applications have been processed.
+Information on this will be sent to teachers once all student applications have been processed.

-Safer Internet Day Ambassadors are teenagers who want to do something about internet safety and online wellbeing.
+Safer Internet Day Ambassadors are teenagers who want to promote a better, safer internet for young people.
 They don’t need any special expertise or experience, just a commitment to do something positive.
-We would love to hear from teenagers who have previous experience of leading internet safety/cyberbullying or other positive campaigns in your schools/community or youth group.
+We would love to hear from teenagers who have previous experience of leading online safety/cyberbullying or other positive campaigns in your schools/community or youth group.

 Why Join the Safer Internet Day Ambassador Programme?

-Over 170,000 people joined us in celebrating Safer Internet Day across Ireland in 2020.
-Help us make Safer Internet Day 2021 an even bigger success by becoming a Safer Internet Day Ambassador.
+Almost 200,000 people joined us in celebrating Safer Internet Day across Ireland in 2023.
+Help us make Safer Internet Day 2024 an even bigger success by becoming a Safer Internet Day Ambassador.